KateBall/Quantitative_Image_Analysis/README.md

 # Quantitative Image Analysis
 ## Overview
-This Jupyter Notebook is a complete image analysis workflow.
+This Jupyter notebook is a complete image analysis workflow.
 It includes optimization steps for common image analysis tasks:
 * Grayscale conversion
 * Noise removal
 * Edge/object detection with thresholding and contours